July 16, 2019

 The top imports coming into the U.S. from Mexico in 2018 were:

 No matter what you’re bringing in from Canada or Mexico, you’ll need a PAPS number if your goods are traveling by trucks over the highway.
 Now that you understand what is a PAPS number for trucking, it’s time to start preparing for your imports.
 We can help you learn about importing everything from light fixtures to importing art.
 The Pre-arrival Processing System (PAPS) will make your shipment simple and easy.
 Need more help with your imports?
 Consider working a customs broker.
-Learn more about brokerage services and how they can help you by contacting us today.
+Learn more about our customs brokerage services and how they can help you by contacting us today.